andompesta/andompesta.github.io/_posts/2023-11-17-normalization-flow.md

 On the other hand, the main application for NF is related to data generation.
 As abote mentioned, under some mild assumtions,  NFs are capable of sampling new datapoints from a complex distribution $p(x)$. [[7]](#ref:glow) is a primal example of NF applied to image generation, while [[9]](#ref:wave-net) and [[10]](#ref:flow-wave-net) demonstrate that NF can sussesfully learn audio signals.

-One of the main advantages of NFs over other probabilistic generative model is that they can be easily trained by minimasing some divergence metric between $p(x: \theta)$ and the target distribution $p(x)$.
+One of the main advantages of NFs over other probabilistic generative model is that they can be easily trained by minimasing some divergence metric between $p(x; \theta)$ and the target distribution $p(x)$.
 In most of the cases NF are trained by minimasing the KL-diverngence between the two distributions:

 $$